LukeGrahamLandry/franca/README.md

 - [debugging](./docs/debugging.md)
 - [caching](./docs/caching.md): details about `.frc` files
 - [lib_summary](./docs/lib_summary.md): list of useful code provided with the franca distribution

+## Supported Targets

+The self-hosted backend generates machine code for arm64 (aarch64), amd64 (x86_64), riscv64, and wasm32.
+There is no dependency on assemblers, linkers, llvm, or xcode-codesign.

+- mach-o (macos), elf (linux)
+- executables, dynamic libraries, relocatable object files
+- jit for comptime execution

+On windows you can use WSL.

+The compiler does not depend on libc (on linux, when built with -syscalls).

+The webassembly target is still a work in progress (doesn't follow c abi, poor codegen, etc), but the compiler can (slowly) compile itself.

+The graphics examples only support metal/webgpu currently.

 ## Getting Started